-Dear friend, In a time of a global pandemic, World Hope International continued to partner with those in communities worldwide to promote dignity and build opportunity and hope.
-While so much in the world seems to have turned upside-down since March 2020, Our mission is to alleviate poverty, suffering, and injustice of vulnerable and exploited communities with opportunity, dignity, and hope.
-World Hope International staff have proven to be resilient, innovative, bold, and steadfast in our mission, even during these uncertain times.
-The opportunities have never been greater: amid the devastating impacts of the pandemic, communities around the world are rallying and ready to build a better future for themselves.
+Dear Friend of World Hope, I write you today with hope and gratefulness for your partnership and support as we work together with communities and churches around the world to promote dignity and build opportunity and hope.
+While so much in the world seems to have turned upside Our mission is to alleviate poverty, suffering, and injustice of vulnerable and exploited communities with opportunity, dignity, and hope. down since March 2020, World Hope International staff have proven to be resilient, innovative, bold and steadfast in our mission - even during these uncertain times.
+The opportunities have never been greater amid the devastating impacts of the pandemic, communities around the world are rallying around the world to build a better future for themselves.
 We are here to work alongside of them.
-World Hope International has continued to focus on market-based and community-led clean water and energy, global health, protection, and social venture programs.
-When the pandemic first broke loose, we pivoted to activate a quick and intentional response to COVID-19 tailored to the specific needs of each community we serve.
-Recently, I was reading in the scriptures where God tells the prophet Ezekiel that the sin of Sodom was that they were "arrogant, overfed and unconcerned; they did not help the poor and needy" (Ezekiel 16:49).
-Throughout the Scriptures, we are called to care for those who have been marginalized, excluded, and not listened to, and to love our neighbor as ourselves.
-The causes of poverty are complex and deeply interconnected, but we partner with local communities to implement the most sustainable and environmentally friendly solutions-initiatives that belong to the communities and are centered on their visions for a better future.
-And we do it all through strong relationships with faith-based and secular organizations, churches, and governments and individuals who share our compassion-including you.
-We invite partners like you to join us as, with your support, we come alongside these communities around the world.
-As you journey through this report, I hope these highlights and stories of good news will inspire you to learn more about World Hope International and consider new ways to partner with us.
-We know from decades of experience that the best way to make headway against the seemingly intractable problems of global poverty is what we of - relationship-based community transformation.
-Together, we are promoting dia and building opportunity and hope.
-With gratitude, John Lyon President & CEO individuals gained access to safe Irinking water serices through 31 new boreholes and 41 rehabilitated boreholes in clinics, schools and communities in Liberia and Sierra Leone toilets vere constructed in individual households, schools, communities and clinics to support more than 5,000 people in Cambodia, Liberia and Sierra Leone ) hand washing tions were set up to benefit more than 50,000 people 1,856 people have access to clean drinking water being produced from a solarpowered desalination system community members were trained on water, sanitation, and hygiene practices in Liberia and Sierra Leone Mushroom farmers have 65% increase with access to toilets and 33% increase to water in Cambodia since 2017 fruit trees planted and 120-meter canal constructed for 2 communities in Sierra Leone to be more resilient through risk mitigation and implementation of community-based climate adaptation initiatives
+World Hope International has continued to focus on market-based and community led clean water and energy, global health, protection and social venture programs.
+When the pandemic first broke lose, we pivoted to activate a quick and intentional response to COVID 19 tailored to the specific needs of each community we serve.
+Recently I was reading in Matthew 9:36, when Jesus "...saw the crowds, he had compassion for them, because they were harassed and helpless, like sheep without a shepherd."
+We ask the Holy Spirit to give us this same compassion that we see exemplified in Jesus.
+Throughout the Scriptures we are called to care for those who are marginalized, excluded and not listened to and to love our neighbours as ourselves.
+The causes of poverty are complex and deeply interconnected but we partner with local communities to implement the most sustainable and environmentally friendly solutions - initiatives that belong to the communities and are centered on their visions for a better future.
+And we do it all through strong relationships with faith based and secular organizations, churches and government and individuals who share our compassion-including you.
+We invite partners like you to join us.
+With your support we come alongside these communities around the world.
+As you journey through this report, I hope these highlights and stories of good news will inspire you to learn more about WHI and consider new ways to partner with us.
+We know from decades of experience that the best way to make headway against the seemingly intractable problems of global poverty is what we offer.
+Relationship-based community transformation.
+Together we are promoting dignity and building opportunity and hope.
+With Hope, Tanya Nace WHI Canada CEO

+52,437 individuals

+gained access to safe drinking water services through 31 new boreholes and 41 rehabilitated boreholes in clinics, schools and

+communities in Liberia and Sierra Leone

+) toilets

+were constructed in individual households, schools, communities and clinics to support more than 5,000 people in Cambodia, Liberia and Sierra Leone

+89 hand washing stations were set up to benefit more than 50,000 people 1,856 people on La Gonâve have access to clean drinking water being produced from a solarpowered desalination system 174 community members were trained on water, sanitation, and hygiene practices in Liberia and Sierra Leone

+Mushroom farmers have 65% increase with access to toilets and 33% increase to water in Cambodia since 2017 $1,100^+$ fruit trees planted and 120-meter canal constructed for 2 communities in Sierra Leone to be more resilient through risk mitigation and implementation of community-based climate adaptation initiatives